 Many orthodontists will offer special deals on orthodontics, including Invisalign.
 Your insurance may help with the cost of braces, and many offices have financing programs to make braces affordable.

 Jefferson Dental offers convenient dental payment plans from as low as $99/per month.

 At the end of the day, choosing between Invisalign and traditional braces is a very personal decision.
 If you can afford Invisalign and commit to the treatment plan, your orthodontic treatment could be faster and more comfortable.
 However, if you can’t commit or you’re worried about losing trays, you may want to go the traditional route.

 If you’re ready to start orthodontic treatment, the team at Jefferson Dental & Orthodontics is ready to help.
 We can answer your questions and get you started with affordable braces.
-Contact the Jefferson Dental & Orthodontics clinic nearest you to make an appointment.
+Contact the Jefferson Dental & Orthodontics office nearest you to schedule your free consultation.